 Questions:

 1. Do I ignore or disregard the well-being of other people for the sake of my own?
+Do I do it intentionally or unintentionally?2.
+Do I bring other people down so that I can feel comfortable (with myself, where I am, what I am doing, etc.)?
 Do I do it intentionally or unintentionally?

 3. Do I hope for the best for myself even when I know that it will be at the cost of other people?